The Art of Riding Smooth – Floyd, Virginia

-The workshop will conclude in Floyd, Virginia in late afternoon.
-At its conclusion you’ll have met new friends, learned hundreds of miles of new roads, and be thoroughly acquainted with the skills you’ll need to further develop yourself into the motorcyclist your aspire to become.
+The Workshop concludes in Floyd, Virginia in mid-afternoon.
+At its conclusion riders will have met new friends, ridden hundreds of miles of curvy roads, and be thoroughly acquainted with the mountain line and the other skills needed to take yourself to the next level.

 Here are two reviews from past years’ workshops: